Class 9: Character Devices¶

 e.g., programs for the i386 architecture under a kernel for the

 x86_64 architecture.
-If the structures passed through ioctl
+If the structures passed through ioctl do not

 contain fields of architecture-dependent size, both fields can be set